HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofFlashingOptions.md

 # Roof cladding and flashing

-Roof sheathing and adding flashings to a roof design are essential steps in creating a quality roofing project.
-Without these details, it would be impossible to properly price the roof structure.
-In HiStruct, we have two options for you: you can manually add flashings to each side of the roof plane or use the [Roof Flashings Generator](roofFlashingGenerator.md) for a whole group of roof planes.
-Modeling individual flashings and flashings is easy, and I'll show you how to do it.
+Adding flashing to the roof and supplementing eaves in the roof design are essential steps in creating a high-quality roofing project.
+In HiStruct, you can manually add flashing to each side of the roof plane or use the [roof Flashings Generator](roofFlashingGenerator.md) for an entire group of roof planes.

 ## Specifying flashings